 "CONNECTING INTELLIGENS" EXHIBITION EXPLORES ARCHITECTURAL CONNECTIONS AT VENICE BIENNALE

-VENICE, ITALY — April 30, 2025 — "Connecting Intelligens," a Collateral Event of the 19th International Architecture Biennale, will open May 10th in Venice, examining how architectural connections embody different forms of intelligence.
+VENICE, ITALY — April 30, 2025 — "Connecting Intelligens," a parallel event of the 19th International Architecture Biennale, will open May 10th in Venice, examining how architectural connections embody different forms of intelligence.
 Curated by R. Spencer Steenblik, the exhibition features works from international designers exploring innovative connection systems from the molecular to architectural scale.

 "Connecting Intelligens" examines the critical role of connections—both physical and conceptual—in architectural innovation.
 The exhibition explores how joints, nodes, and material interfaces embody different forms of intelligence: the inherent wisdom of natural structures, the precision of computational design, and the collaborative ingenuity of human makers.